Projects

 Automatically categorizing text documents is a popular research topic with numerous new approaches being published each year.
 However, do they really give an advantage over earlier approaches?
 This question has triggered this line of research and the answer we have is worrisome.
 For instance, many recently proposed methods such as TextGCN are outperformed by a simple multilayer perceptron on a bag-of-words representation – a decade old technique enhanced with today’s best practices.

-- preprint of survey paper
+- preprint of a comparative survey paper

 - ACL 2022 paper